Mr-Gilo/pdf-extractor/README.md

 ## Use Case

-Originally designed for motor insurance and legal document analysis (court pack processing), this tool is domain-agnostic and can extract structured information from any text-based PDF.
+This tool is designed to be domain-agnostic and can extract structured information from any text-based PDF for document analysis